Estimate Time4 min

 There's another caveat to consider if you're approaching Medicare.
 If the IRA-to-HSA transfer was conducted less than 1 year prior to Medicare enrollment, contributions will be disqualified and fail the testing period.
 Those planning to enroll post-65 should be aware of Part A lookbacks that could disqualify contributions.

-Also of note: If you are covered under an individual HSA-eligible health plan and then become covered by a family HSA-eligible health plan, you may be able to roll the difference in contribution limits between the 2 from an IRA into an HSA after your initial IRA-to-HSA rollover.
+Also of note: If you are covered under an individual HSA-eligible health plan and then become covered by a family HSA-eligible health plan in the same tax year, you may be able to roll the difference in contribution limits between the 2 from an IRA into an HSA after your initial IRA-to-HSA rollover.

 Because IRA-to-HSA transfers are relatively rare transactions, you may have to call your brokerage to complete the exchange.
 And you may want to consult with a tax or financial professional before conducting an IRA-to-HSA rollover to ensure it is done in a way that helps you avoid taxes and penalties.